michelleful/code-blog/_posts/2014-08-05-intro-to-fold-and-reduce.markdown

 If you come from a non-functional programming background like me, you might never have heard of `fold`, and only about `reduce`, made famous by Google's MapReduce paradigm.
-`reduce` is actually a special case of `fold`, in which the initial accumulator value is set to be the first (or last) value of the array, and the rest of the array is then processed accordingly.
+`reduce` is actually a special case of `fold`, in which the initial accumulator value is set to be the first (or last) value of the list, and the rest of the list is then processed accordingly.

 `reduceLeft = list.tail.foldLeft(list.head)` [5]